 4.16 The Client shall pay all fees and charges pursuant to these terms and conditions in full and on the due date without reduction, set off, defence, rebate or counter-claim for any reason whatsoever.

 5.1 The Computer Professor charges for services on an hourly rate basis.
 Telephone assistance is charged in quarter-hour increments.
 The Computer Professor may also charge for direct disbursements incurred.
-Our standard hourly rates are:
+Our standard hourly rates for Monday to Friday are: